-Originally developed in the 1970s, Osseous surgery refers to a number of different surgeries aimed at gaining access to the tooth roots to remove tartar and disease-causing bacteria as well as accessing the bone around the teeth.
-Given the many regenerative procedures available today, osseous surgery is among Dr. Noraian’s least likely recommendations for managing your periodontal disease.
+Originally developed in the 1970s, osseous surgery refers to a number of different surgeries aimed at gaining access to the tooth roots to remove tartar and disease-causing bacteria as well as accessing the bone around the teeth.
+Given the many regenerative procedures available today, Dr. Noraian is not likely to recommend osseous surgery for managing your periodontal disease.

 Goals of Osseous Surgery